infojam-james/Test-Cases/High-Level-Exceptions/Notification to Accountable Person.md

 If NO H&S Allocation then send email to H&S Team Mailbox

+Text for email to H&S Allocation/H&S Team:

+>**[Case ID] Yorsafety: **

+>An alert was triggered for this incident, but the case currently has no Accountable Person allocated to it.
+You will need to identify the Accountable Person, notify them of the incident, and add them to the case Permissions.

+>You are advised to make a note of this in the Notes section of the case.

-Once an email has been sent, no other emails re High-level exceptions should ever be sent again.
+Once an email has been sent, no other emails re high-level exceptions should ever be sent again.